 The Development Review Board shall review all proposed Conditional Use development in all districts, demonstrating no undue adverse effect on Conditional Use General Standards A - F above.
-In establishing conformity with General Standard F, the Development Review Board shall seek to preserve the character of the town consistent with the rural, agricultural, and historic nature of the town consistent with the following guidelines.
+In establishing conformity with General Standard F, the Development Review Board shall seek to preserve the character of the town consistent with the rural, agricultural, and historic nature of the town as defined in Section 722 and 723 below.